 Training

-Our child exploitation training for professionals is informed by our 23 years’ of working one-to-one with parents of exploited children.
-It covers sexual exploitation, child criminalisation (county lines), modern slavery and radicalisation.
+Our child exploitation training for professionals is informed by over 25 years’ of working one-to-one with parents of exploited children.
+It covers sexual exploitation, child criminalisation (county lines) and modern slavery.

-Our child exploitation training for professionals is informed by our 23 years’ of working one-to-one with parents of exploited children.
-This training programme covers sexual exploitation, child criminalisation (county lines), modern slavery and radicalisation.
+Our child exploitation training for professionals is informed by over 25 years’ of working one-to-one with parents of exploited children.
+This training programme covers sexual exploitation, child criminalisation (county lines) and modern slavery.

 Online learning